coffee grinders icon

 Average Rating

-• Customer Rating: 8.4/10
+• Overall Rating: 7/10

 Orphan Espresso is an American, family-run company run by Doug and Barb Garrott.
-They make spare parts for many espresso machines plus their own line of manual coffee grinders including the Lido 3 which launched in 2015.
-At the time, it was the best manual grinder available although things have moved on since then and it now lags behind the pack a little.
+They make spare parts for espresso machines.
+Plus they have their own line of manual coffee grinders including the Lido 3 which launched in 2015.

-This is a good option for you if:
+That said, this is a good option for you if:

 Whilst this is undoubtedly a great performer, there are new coffee grinders that have improved over the Lido 3 in other areas.